CerevoxAI/cerevox-python/docs/hippo-getting-started.md

 # Hippo Getting Started Guide

-This guide demostrates how to use Cerevox Hippo.
+This guide demonstrates how to use Cerevox Hippo.

 ## Table of Contents
 - [Summary](#summary)